Estimation of time-varying treatment effects using marginal structural models dependent on partial treatment history

-On the variance estimation, we have constructed confidence intervals for IP-weighted estimators for MSMs using naïve sandwich variance estimators that do not take into account uncertainties due to (i) estimating IP-weights and (ii) selecting MSMs.
-These confidence intervals achieved nominal coverage probability in the first and second scenarios, but they were below in the third scenario of Section \ref{subsec: simnorm}, so it is desirable to construct confidence intervals that take into account uncertainties due to (i) and (ii).
+On variance estimation, we have constructed confidence intervals using naive sandwich variance estimators that do not take into account uncertainties due to (i) estimating IP-weights and (ii) selecting MSMs.
+These confidence intervals achieved nominal coverage probability in the first and second simulations, but they were below in the third simulation of Section \ref{sec: sim}, so it is desirable to construct confidence intervals that take into account uncertainties due to (i) and (ii).
 The challenge for (ii) is so-called post-selection inference \citep{seleinf}.

-Other possible future research projects are improving MSM selection methods based on information criteria.
-The two problems with MSM selection based on information criteria that we noted in Section \ref{sec: intro} are analogous to the problem of multiple comparisons and covariate shift \citep{CovShift}, respectively, and thus may improve by extending the several methods proposed to address these problems.
-The latter problem may also be improved by extending FIC \citep{FIC}.

-Furthermore, it may be possible to construct even better estimators than our proposed IP-weighted estimators by (i) extending to double robust estimators for parameters of MSMs, e.g., target maximum likelihood estimators \citep{MSMTMLE} and iterated conditional expectation multiple robust estimators \citep{MSMICE1,MSMICE2,MultiRobust}, and/or (ii) combining with covariate balancing propensity score \citep{CBPS, CBPSMSM}.
+Furthermore, it may be possible to construct even better estimators than our proposed IP-weighted estimators by (i) extending to double robust estimators for parameters of MSMs, e.g., target maximum likelihood estimators \citep{MSMTMLE} and iterated conditional expectation or multiple robust estimators \citep{MSMICE1,MSMICE2,MultiRobust}, and/or (ii) combining with covariate balancing propensity score \citep{CBPSMSM}.
 These considerations are also future research projects.